Jay-Z’s “Run This Town” and the Occult Connections

 She says that the game of life is corrupted but she still succeeds because she “breaks the rules”.
 In other words, she ignores the boundaries between good and evil to achieve her goals.
 This might remind you of the saying “Do What Thou Wilt” of the Ordo Templi Orientis described above.
 Those lines refer to her as a person and also to the Order as a whole, who is prepared to commit the most horrible acts to reach its goals.
 “Victory’s within the mile” means that the realization of the New World Order is at its final stages and that the Illuminati-sponsored revolution is about to happen.

 So “Run This Town” contains obvious hints leading towards Luciferian philosophy and occult orders.
 The fire of Lucifer’s torch esoterically represents divine knowledge and wisdom brought to men.
-Fire in this video is however a destructive force.
+Fire in this vi, however, wever a destructive force.
 What type of knowledge are we giving these rebellious people, who represent the masses of fans?

 Jay-Z and Occult Symbolism